AwadSange/Data-analysis-Internship-Projects/README.md

 These are all my Data analysis internship projects from Ai Varient HR Analytics Dashboard
 - Designed an interactive dashboard to track attrition rates and workforce well-being.
-- Automated data integration, reducing manual reporting workload by 30%.
-Employee Attrition Analysis
+- Automated data integration, reducing manual reporting workload Employee Attrition Analysis
 - Analyzed HR data to identify key attrition factors such as salary, job role, and promotions.
 - Used SQL queries and Excel pivot tables to generate insights for HR decision-making.